 Today Strasbourg remains a hybrid- part German, part French; part medieval village, part modern European powerhouse.
 Strasbourg is a place where you can enjoy the simple pleasures of small village life- browsing shops along cobbled streets, indulging in a treat from the many pâtisseries, and watching swans elegantly float by as you walk along the banks of the river.

-Away from the historical centre of town, you’ll find a city that is young and lively, as it’s home to one of France’s top-rated universities.
+Away from Strasbourg’s historic centre you’ll find a city that is young and lively, as it’s home to one of France’s top-rated universities.
 Sleek and modern, glass buildings house the Council of Europe, the European Court of Human Rights, and the part-time home base of the European Parliament.

 Strasbourg is a city that showcases both our modern world and simpler times long since past, all in one delightful little package!

 One Day in Strasbourg- Things to See and Do in Strasbourg’s Old Town

 The Grande Île